dpancho/leetcode_stuffs/notes.md

 8/25-
 This weird thing has sorta turned into a blog.
 But...
 I have been been very busy outside of school and this and have taken sort of a break.
 Back at it again.
 Will do more work once I get some sleep.
 Have an interview for someone at school today as well.

+8/26-
+Applied to 6 jobs this morning.
+I am up super early and hopefully I can stick to this schudule.
+Plans to apply to at least 5 more jobs today.
+Wish me luck on getting interviews!